courthub74/viking_arena_time_card/README.md

 \*Grant the Managers a managerial key for registration

+\*Add Managerial key enter screen and change the button color for Manager select button

 ## Obstacles

 \*Had to consider the user psychology and behavior patterns of users that range from 21 - 81